AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/create-plan.md

 After migrating data, you must incrementally capture data updates that have been added in the Magento 1 store (such as new orders, reviews, and changes in customer profiles) and transfer these updates to the Magento 2 store using the Delta mode.

-*  Start the incremental migration; updates will run continually.
-You can stop transferring updates at any time by pressing `Ctrl+C`
+*  Start the incremental migration; updates run continually.
+You can stop transferring updates at any time by pressing `Ctrl+C`.

 *  Test your Magento 2 site during this time to catch any issues as soon as possible.
-In case of such issues, press `Ctrl+C` to stop incremental migration and start it again after issues are resolved
+If you encounter issues, press `Ctrl+C` to stop incremental migration and start it again after you resolve the issues.

 >[!NOTE]
 >